Javorová dolina is an elongated valley in the north-eastern part of the High Tatras1 mountain range in Slovakia.

 The trailhead has a green marking and lies next to the bus stop.

-The first three hours of the tour are rather unspectacular from a mere mountaineering perspective.
+The tour’s first three hours are unspectacular from a mere mountaineering perspective.
 Of course the nature that unfolds in front of one’s eyes with the Belianske Tatry and the river Javorinka on the hiker’s left is an absolute delight.

-After this first part is accomplished, the appearance of the valley changes quite abruptly to a more or less bleak, mossy and steep terrain with high mountains towering up menacingly in every direction.
+After this first part is finished, the appearance of the valley changes rather abruptly to a more or less bleak, mossy and steep terrain with high mountains towering up menacingly in every direction.

-The big question for me from this point on was where will be first encounters with larger snowfields, no unlikely occurrences in the High Tatras in the early summer months.
+The question for me from this point was where will be first encounters with larger snowfields, a likely occurrence in the High Tatras in the early summer months.

-The unpleasant surprise came at Sedlo sedielko at last, after I passed easily the handful of smaller snow piles that obstructed my way up to the mountain saddle.
+I knew it for certain at Sedlo sedielko ultimately, after I had passed quite easily the handful of smaller snow piles that obstructed my way up to the actual mountain saddle.

-The whole passage was covered with a thick, wet and dangerously looking white mass all the way down to Modré pleso (“Blue mountain lake” or “Blue tarn2 “) on 2189 meters.
+The whole precipice was covered with a thick, wet and ominously looking white mass all the way down to Modré pleso (“Blue mountain lake” or “Blue tarn2 “) on 2189 meters.

 Turning back was not really an option, so I had no other choice than to put my crampons on, fetch the ice axe and climb down in “free solo” style the first hundred-odd meters.

 Descending from the Téryho chata to Starý Smokovec is the familiar and easy part.
-Actually, as this section is open all year round I hadn’t to deal with any more surprises and could relax and enjoy the nature in the Malá studená dolina.
+Actually, as this section is open all year round, I hadn’t to deal with any dangerous snow field and could relax and enjoy the nature in the Malá studená dolina.

 2 a tarn is a mountain lake formed in a so-called cirque; hence every tarn is a mountain lake, but not every mountain lake a tarn; for example, Štrbské pleso is not a tarn (it is a glacial lake) but Veľké Hincovo pleso is a tarn (even the largest in Slovakia)